A-Fayed/mm-portal/docs/readme.md

 1. Navigate to current-MM-project/docs/_posts/
 2. Upload or create a new .md file using 'Add file' button
 3. Name the new post in the format YYYY-MM-DD-NAME-OF-POST.md
-4. Add the following YAML frontmatter to the top of the file
+4. Add the following YAML frontmatter to the top of the file (you can choose from the categories 'Ideas' 'Ui-UX' 'Design' 'Example' and 'Case Studies')

 ```layout: post
 title:  "Example Title"